telerik/kendo-ui-core/docs-aspnet-mvc/vs-integration/new-project-wizard.md

 ---
 title: Create Projects
 page_title: Create Projects | UI for ASP.NET MVC Visual Studio Integration
-description: "Learn how to create a new Telerik UI for ASP.NET MVC application."
+description: "Learn how to create a new Progress&reg; Telerik&reg; UI for ASP.NET MVC application."
 slug: newprojectwizards_visualstudio_aspnetmvc
 position: 2
 ---

 # Create Projects

-This article demonstrates how to create a new Telerik UI for ASP.NET MVC application.
+This article demonstrates how to create a new Progress&reg; Telerik&reg; UI for ASP.NET MVC application.

 ## Getting Started

 ### The Basics

-New Telerik UI for ASP.NET MVC applications are created by using the **Create New Project Wizard**.
+New Progress&reg; Telerik&reg; UI for ASP.NET MVC applications are created by using the **Create New Project Wizard**.

 To start the **Create New Project Wizard**, follow either of the approaches below.